yakir1992/S3BucketWebsitesUpdates/README.md

 The project aims to create a static website hosted on AWS S3 (Simple Storage Service) using Terraform for infrastructure provisioning and HTML for website content.
 AWS S3 provides a cost-effective and scalable solution for hosting static websites with high availability.

-Technologies Used:

-AWS S3: For hosting the static website content.
-Terraform: For provisioning and managing AWS resources.
-HTML: For creating the static website content.
-Optionally, you might use Route 53 for DNS management and CloudFront for content delivery and SSL termination.

 Project Steps: